RockJesus/Alienware-17-R4-Dual-GPU-MacOS-15-10-Hackintosh-Sequoia-Sonoma/README.md

 	•change virtualsmc to fakesmc for getting more sensors (Fan & nvidia temp)

 	•Add intel & nvidia GPU PM

+	•alcplugfix seems not working on 10.14,changed to verstub(combojack) for headset fix

+	•smbios=mbp15,1

 Dump request: